 Czech legislation allows for the formation and functioning of organised associations or unorganised groups.
-There are no specific rules or advantages when it comes to participation in environmental matters.
-The general legal provisions apply to participation in administrative procedures and to the status of a claimant before a court.
+There are no specific rules or advantages when it comes to participation in the environmental matters.
+The general legal provisions apply to participation in administrative procedures or and to the status of a claimant before a court.

 The Charter of Fundamental Rights and Freedoms guarantees the right to freedom of assembly (Article 20).
-Detailed aspects of the operation of non-profit organizations are regulated by the Civil Code (Act No. 89/2012 Coll.).
-The establishment and active operation of informal groups of persons is not excluded.
+Detailed aspects of the operation of non-profit organizations are regulated by the Civil Code (Act No. 89/2012 Coll., effective from 1 January 2014).
+The Civil Code regulates the status of associations, foundations and endowment funds and institutes.
+In addition to these non-profit organizations, there are public benefit corporations in the Czech Republic established under the previous legislation, as well as registered ecclesiastical legal entities, the purpose of which, however, is primarily religious or charitable.
+Furthermore, tThe establishment and active operation of informal groups of persons is not excluded.

-The Civil Code stipulates the principles of functioning of associations, the definition of their purpose or internal organization.
-However, in order to fully exercise participatory rights in the sense of the Aarhus Convention, an association must meet the criteria set out further in this report (operating for at least 3 years or supported by or more 200 people).
+An association can be established by at least three persons with a common interest.
+The Civil Code also stipulates the principles of functioning of associations, the definition of their purpose or internal organization.
+Associations are registered in the public register of associations.
+However, in order to fully exercise participatory rights in the sense of the Aarhus Convention, an association must meet the criteria set out further in this rReport (operating for at least 3 years or supported by or more 200 people).

-The status of NGOs and taking into account their needs falls under the auspices of the Government Council for Non-Governmental Non-Profit Organizations ("Council"), which is a permanent advisory, initiative and coordination body of the Czech government in this area.
+The position status of non-governmental non-profit organizations (NGOs) and taking into account their needs falls under the auspices of the Government Council for Non-Governmental Non-Profit Organizations ("Council"), which is a permanent advisory, initiative and coordination body of the Czech government in this area.
+The Council was established in 1992; in 1998 it was transformed into its current form.
+The role of the Council is mainly initiative.
 The Council initiates and assesses policy and implementation documents for government decisions concerning the support of NGOs, as well as legislative and policy measures concerning the framework of their activities.
 It also monitors the development of legal regulations in relation to NGOs and ensures the exchange of information between NGOs and government authorities.
 Representatives of environmental NGOs are also members of the committees of the Council.

 In 2003, the Government Council for Sustainable Development was established as a permanent advisory, initiative and coordinating body of the Government of the Czech Republic in the area of sustainable development and strategic management.
+Its organizational classification has been constantly changing; in March 2018, the execution and coordination of the sustainable development agenda was transferred to the Ministry of the Environment.